 - Once melted (caramels should drip in a ribbon from a spoon back into the pan), dip each wand into the caramel, turning quickly to coat.
 Let excess caramel drip off for at least 30 seconds, turning while it drips for even coating, and then place on the buttered parchment.

-- When all the wands have been dipped, refrigerate for one hour.
+- When all the wands have been dipped, refrigerate for thirty minutes.

 - About 15 minutes to wands coming out of refrigerator, set up your sanding sugar station by setting out an empty wide, shallow bowl and another bowl with sanding sugar in it.